richmondu/FT900/Alexa/Amazon Alexa Client/README.md

       1. A ConnectionHandler thread is initialized in the main function of the AVS SDK SampleApplication.
       2. The ConnectionHandler thread waits for an FT900 connection.
-      3. Once an FT900 connected, it initializes two threads, FT900RequestHandler and FT900ResponseHandler.
+      3. Once an FT900 connected, a ClientHandler thread is initiated.
+      4. The ClientHandler thread initializes two worker threads, FT900RequestHandler and FT900ResponseHandler.
-      4. FT900RequestHandler handles the processing of Alexa requests from FT900.
+      5. FT900RequestHandler handles the processing of Alexa requests from FT900.
-      5. FT900ResponseHandler handles the processing of Alexa responses to FT900.
+      6. FT900ResponseHandler handles the processing of Alexa responses to FT900.
-      6. Only 1 FT900 can connect at a time.
+      7. Only 1 FT900 can connect at a time.
-      7. FT900RequestHandler receives Alexa request (8-bit compressed using ulaw algorithm) from FT900.
+      8. FT900RequestHandler receives Alexa request (8-bit compressed using ulaw algorithm) from FT900.
-      8. FT900RequestHandler decompresses/expands the Alexa request from 8-bit to 16-bit.
+      9. FT900RequestHandler decompresses/expands the Alexa request from 8-bit to 16-bit.
-      9. FT900RequestHandler copies the data stream to the microphone input data buffer in PortAudioMicrophoneWrapper.
+      10. FT900RequestHandler copies the data stream to the microphone input data buffer in PortAudioMicrophoneWrapper.
-      10. The Alexa request is then sent to the cloud and receives the Alexa response which is in MP3 format.
+      11. The Alexa request is then sent to the cloud and receives the Alexa response which is in MP3 format.
-      11. SpeechSynthesizer copies the data stream to an MP3 file.
+      12. SpeechSynthesizer copies the data stream to an MP3 file.
-      12. SpeechSynthesizer converts the Alexa response from MP3 format to raw PCM format in a separate thread.
+      13. SpeechSynthesizer converts the Alexa response from MP3 format to raw PCM format in a separate thread.
-      13. SpeechSynthesizer does not play the response since the request is from FT900.
+      14. SpeechSynthesizer does not play the response since the request is from FT900.
-      14. FT900RequestHandler compresses the Alexa response to 8-bit from 16-bit.
+      15. FT900RequestHandler compresses the Alexa response to 8-bit from 16-bit.
-      15. FT900RequestHandler sends the Alexa response (8-bit compressed using ulaw algorithm) to FT900.
+      16. FT900RequestHandler sends the Alexa response (8-bit compressed using ulaw algorithm) to FT900.
-      16. The ConnectionHandler thread waits until FT900RequestHandler and FT90ResponseHandler terminates.
+      17. The ConnectionHandler thread waits until FT900RequestHandler and FT90ResponseHandler terminates.
-      17. The ConnectionHandler thread closes the socket once FT900RequestHandler and FT900ResponseHandler threads terminate.
+      18. The ConnectionHandler thread closes the socket once FT900RequestHandler and FT900ResponseHandler threads terminate.

 ### Alexa Capabilities